 Capsicum frutescens (froo-TESS-enz):

+Capsicum frutescens is sometimes distinguished as a species separate from Capsicum annuum, while some botanists consider them to be a member of the same species.
 Includes Malagueta, Tabasco and Thai peppers, Piri Piri, and Malawian Kambuzii.
 The Capsicum frutescens species likely originated in South or Central America.
 It spread quickly throughout the tropical and subtropical regions in this area and still grows wild today.
 Capsicum frutescens is currently native to the majority of Central America as well as Northern and Western South America.
-It is believed that C. frutescens is the ancestor to the C. chinense species.
 Pepper cultivars in Capsicum frutescens can be annual or short-lived perennial plants.
 Flowers are white with a greenish white or greenish yellow corolla.
 The plants’ berries typically grow erect.
 They are usually very small and hot.
 Fruit typically grows a pale yellow and matures to a bright red, but can also be other colors.
 C. frutescens has a smaller variety of shapes compared to other Capsicum species, likely because of the lack of human selection.

 Capsicum pubescens (pew-BES-enz):